Left Bousfield localization without left properness: Left Bousfield localization for locally presentable semi-model categories

 For (3), note that if $f$ is in inj$(I)$ in $L_{\cat C}(\M)$ then $f$ is in inj$(I)$ in $\M$.
 Thus, $f$ is a trivial fibration in $\M$.
 So all we need to show is that a weak equivalence of $\M$ is a $\cat C$-local equivalence.
 This is true by general properties of simplicial mapping spaces, even in a semi-model category \cite[Corollary 3.66]{barwickSemi}.

 We must now check (4).
 Suppose $f:A\to B$ is an element of $(\sW \cap \cof I)_c$, i.e., a $\cat C$-local equivalence and a cofibration between cofibrant objects.
-Suppose $g:A\to X$ is any map such that $X$ is cofibrant.
+Suppose $g:A\to X$ is any morphism such that $X$ is cofibrant.
 Then the pushout

 has $h:X\to P$ a cofibration and we must show it's a $\cat C$-local equivalence.
 We note that this square is a homotopy pushout square, because one leg is a cofibration, and all objects are cofibrant \cite[page 10]{spitzweck-thesis}.
 Note that this is where left properness would normally be required, but we don't need it because we assume $X$ is cofibrant.
-We fix a $\cat C$-local object $W$ and, following \cite[Theorem 4.7]{barwickSemi}, we must prove the following is a homotopy pullback diagram in $sSet$:
+We fix a $\cat C$-local object $W$ and apply $map(-,W)$.
+Following \cite[Theorem 4.7]{barwickSemi}, note that the following is a homotopy pullback diagram in $sSet$:

-As simplicial mapping spaces are fibrant simplicial sets \cite[Scholium 3.64]{barwickSemi}, it suffices to observe that $map(B,W)\to map(A,W)$ is a weak equivalence, since $f$ is a $\cat C$-local equivalence.
-Next, a transfinite composition of elements of $(\sW \cap \cof I)_c$ is an element of $\cof I$ because $\M$ is a semi-model category, and is a weak equivalence because $\kappa$-filtered colimits are homotopy colimits for $\kappa$ sufficiently large (Proposition \ref{prop:semi-combinatorial-facts}).
+Since $f$ is a $\cat C$-local equivalence, the bottom horizontal map is a weak equivalence, hence so is the top map, hence $h$ is a $\cat C$-local equivalence as required.
+Next, consider a transfinite composition of elements of $(\sW \cap \cof I)_c$, encoded by a functor $F:\lambda \to \M$ and denoted $X_0 \to X_1 \to \dots$.
+The composition $cF: X_0 \to \colim X_\alpha$ is an element of $\cof I$, so we must show it's also a $\cat C$-local equivalence.
+For left proper model categories, this follows from \cite[Proposition 3.2.11]{hirschhorn}.
+For semi-model categories, it is even easier, because the colimit is already a homotopy colimit, since the diagram is Reedy cofibrant.
+We prove $cF$ is a $\cat C$-local equivalence by transfinite induction, noting that the case of finite compositions and successor ordinals follows from the two out of three property.
+So, let $\lambda$ be a limit ordinal and consider the following ladder, where the vertical morphisms are compositions:

+All objects are cofibrant and all horizontal morphisms are in $(\sW \cap \cof I)_c$.
+The solid vertical morphisms are all $\cat C$-local equivalences by the inductive hypothesis.
+Hence, the dotted arrow, $cF$, is a $\cat C$-local equivalence as well, by applying $map(-,Z)$ for a $\cat C$-local object $Z$ to convert this into a homotopy limit diagram in the category of simplicial sets.